Students with children

 Semester ticket subsidy

 The study body of HTW Berlin grants students with children a semester ticket subsidy.
 The subsidy can be granted from the twelfth week of pregnancy and when students are caring for children.
-Please submit your completed application form to the Semester Ticket Office by the re-registration and enrolment deadline.
+Please find more information here.

 Canteen meals for children